feldian15/GrinDorms/Written-Reports/sprint1-journal.md

 - Room reviewer
 - Room seeker
 ### Additional notes describing the session, e.g. observations of the test user's behavior.
-- Followed the prompts as expected.
-Very smooth test.
+- He followed the prompts as expected.
-- Clicked on the room location on the floor plan itself to view its information.
-Not on the list of rooms.
+- He clicked on the room location on the floor plan image to view its information instead of the room number in the list of rooms.
+He corrected this action when Nitin initially did not change the screen.
+- He did not seem to care about the general dorm information provided, and just cared about room information.
 ### The feedback you got from the tester
-- Easy navigation
-- Straight-forward
-### Notes on how to revise your testing procedure for the next user
--
+- At first, he told us he liked the design and it was straighforward and easy to use.
+When we asked him if he would prefer the alternative filtering option we had drawn on the whiteboard, he told us he would prefer that option.
+He said that he does not have a specific dorm building or floor preference, and would rather compare the rooms themselves regardless of their location.
+He did say that this option wouldn't be as helpful if there were not enough reviews on the website, and he would be unlikely to use the website if thre was a noticable lack of rooms that had been reviewed.
+- Room vs. the Hall information.
+If user prioritizes room information only, then could potentially remove additional steps of going through region, dorm, floor, to the room itself. (search bar)

 ### Describe changes to your prototype
 -
 ### other changes your team decided to make from your own thoughts and ideas from the testing session